Elv13/libringqt/README.md

 ### ContactMethod

-An object capable to reaching a `person` or a known `URI`.
-It is a lower level version of a contact, but without an actual tracked contact entity.
+How to reach someone and the associated metadata for that specific way of reaching him/her/it.

+### Individual

+Either a contact, a peer or the user itself.
+This is a very abstract view of someone.
+They always exists whether or not anything about the person is known.
+It is a set of `ContactMethod` and the concatenation of their metadata.

+*This object tracks the metadata associated with someone*

+### Person

+In concrete version of the individual.
+It has an undefined set of attributes.

+*This object tracks the information associated with someone*

+## Main interfaces

+TODO (callable, schedulable, present/tracked, collectable)

 ## Supported platforms